SocketCluster/socketcluster-website/docs/api-ag-server.md

   <tr>
     <td>'disconnection'</td>
     <td>
       Emitted whenever a connected socket becomes disconnected (after the handshake phase).
-Note that if the socket connection was not fully established (e.g. during the Asyngular handshake phase), then the <code>'connectionAbort'</code> event will be triggered instead.
+Note that if the socket connection was not fully established (e.g. during the SocketCluster handshake phase), then the <code>'connectionAbort'</code> event will be triggered instead.
 The object produced by the listener will have a <code>socket</code>, <code>code</code> and <code>reason</code> property.
     </td>
   </tr>
   <tr>